-The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report on pages 14 to 54.
-The financial position of the Group, its cash flows, liquidity position and borrowing facilities are also described within the Financial review on pages 51 to 54.
+The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report on pages 18 to 58.
+The financial position of the Group, its cash flows, liquidity position and borrowing facilities are also described within the Financial Review on pages 56 to 58.

-Note 4.3 to the consolidated financial statements includes the Group's objectives, policies and processes for managing capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposures to credit and liquidity risks.
-As highlighted in note 4.1 to the consolidated financial statements, the Group's financing is based upon securitised debt and unsecured borrowing facilities.
+Note 4.3 to the consolidated financial statements includes the Group's objectives, policies and processes for managing capital; its financial risk management objectives; details of its financial instruments and hedging activities; and, its exposures to credit and liquidity risks.
+As highlighted in note 4.1 to the consolidated financial statements, the Group's financing is based on securitised debt and unsecured borrowing facilities.

-The Directors have adopted the going concern basis in preparing the Group and Company financial statements after assessing the impact of identified principal risks and their possible adverse impact on financial performance, specifically revenue and cash flows throughout the going concern period, being at least 12 months from the date of signing of these financial statements.
+The Directors have adopted the going concern basis in preparing these financial statements after assessing the impact of identified principal risks and their possible adverse impact on financial performance, specifically revenue and cash flows throughout the going concern period, being 12 months from the date of signing of these financial statements.